microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/educationformresource.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 A subclass of [educationResource](educationresource.md).
-This resource is a Form.
+This resource is a form.

 ## Properties